 This type of translator certification is either an undergraduate or master’s degree in translation.

 Advantages: comprehensive learning, prestige.

 Disadvantages: cost, time and entry requirements.

-Translators wishing to work in official capacities can register with the government.
-The process will depend on your country of residence.
-Exams will likely be involved.
+In some countries, translators wishing to work in official capacities can register with the government as sworn translators.
+The process for doing this and the qualifications required will depend on your country of residence.
+Official translation and interpreting exams may be involved.

 Advantages: status, opens doors to certain types of work that only official translators are allowed to do.

 Disadvantages: laborious process, previous training and qualifications will probably be needed.